-Citizens currently has three series of pre-event bonds outstanding (two in the Coastal Account in the amount of over \$1.1 billion and one in the PLA/CLA in the amount of \$770 million), totaling approximately \$1.9 billion.
-Of this total, \$125 million in the Coastal Account and \$130 million in the PLA/CLA will mature prior to the 2018 hurricane season, resulting in over \$1.6 billion in total external pre-event liquidity (\$1.0 billion in the Coastal Account and \$640 million in the PLA/CLA) available for the 2018 season.
+Citizens currently has three series of pre-event bonds outstanding (two in the Coastal Account in the amount of \$675 million and one in the PLA/CLA in the amount of \$480 million), totaling over \$1.1 billion.
+Of this total, \$175 million in the Coastal Account and \$160 million in the PLA/CLA will mature prior to the 2020 hurricane season, resulting in \$820 million in total external pre-event liquidity (\$500 million in the Coastal Account and \$320 million in the PLA/CLA) available for the 2020 season.
 Together with Citizens' accumulated surplus, this external pre-event liquidity provides the source of immediately available funds to pay claims.
-For 2018, liquidity sources in the Coastal Account are projected to total approximately \$5.1 billion (approximately \$2.6 billion of estimated surplus in addition to \$1.0 billion of pre-event bonds and \$1.45 billion of projected private risk transfer).
-Similarly, liquidity sources in the PLA/CLA available for 2018 are projected to total approximately \$4.4 billion (approximately \$3.8 billion of estimated surplus in addition to \$640 million of pre-event bonds).
+For 2020, liquidity sources in the Coastal Account are projected to total over \$4.6 billion (over \$2.8 billion of estimated surplus in addition to \$500 million of pre-event bonds and approximately \$1.3 billion of projected private risk transfer).
+Liquidity sources in the PLA available for 2020 are projected to total approximately \$2.1 billion (approximately \$1.6 billion of estimated surplus in addition to \$320 million of preevent bonds and approximately \$200 million of projected private risk transfer).
+Additionally, CLA has over \$1.8 billion in liquidity resources which is comprised of surplus.
+For purposes of this analysis, Citizens' \$320 million of PLA/CLA pre-event bonds available in 2020 are reflected in PLA's available liquidity resources.
 Citizens' pre-event bonds are serviced primarily from the investment earnings on the bond proceeds (which are retained pending their need to pay future claims) and from the collection of policyholder premiums.
 There are no active assessments associated with pre-event bonds.

-For 2018, Citizens is currently projected to purchase from the FHCF over \$2.2 billion in reinsurance (approximately \$1.1 billion for the Coastal Account and approximately \$1.1 billion for PLA/CLA).
-Citizens is currently evaluating market conditions, however, and is projected to have \$1.45 billion of private risk transfer in 2018, which would reduce the projected assessable shortfall, if needed.
+For 2020, Citizens is currently projected to purchase from the FHCF approximately \$1.9 billion in reinsurance (approximately \$916 million for the Coastal Account and over \$1.0 billion for PLA/CLA).
+Citizens is currently evaluating market conditions, however, and is projected to have approximately \$1.3 billion of private risk transfer for the Coastal Account in 2020 and approximately \$200 million of private risk transfer for the PLA, which would reduce the projected assessable shortfall (if needed).

 Citizens has three assessment tiers, which must be used by Citizens in a statutorily prescribed manner to fund any deficits caused by storm losses (see the following section for a description of each assessment type).
 The Citizens policyholder surcharge is collected over a 12 month period and the regular assessment (Coastal Account only) is due within 30 days of billing.
 As a result of their relatively short collection periods, these "one-time" levies require no financing.
 However, if Citizens experiences significant losses sufficient to exhaust both of these one-time levies, Citizens is obligated to levy an emergency assessment.
 Emergency assessments can be levied over time in the amount of up to 10% of aggregate state-wide assessable premium per year, per account, and may be used to secure post-event bond financing.
 Citizens does not have a specific maturity limitation on its indebtedness.
 Citizens currently has no outstanding post-event bonds or assessments.